Islandora-Collaboration-Group/ISLE/docs/07_appendices/editing-the-hosts-file.md

 Below are instructions on how to edit the hosts file to connect to ISLE on a test system.

+#### Mac or Ubuntu Using Docker

+* **Docker For Mac** If you are using Docker For Mac, then use the IP address of `127.0.0.1` to resolve to `localhost` and to the `isle.localdomain localhost isle.localdomain admin.isle.localdomain images.isle.localdomain portainer.isle.localdomain` domain names

+* Open a terminal on the local laptop

+* Enter: `sudo nano /etc/hosts`
+  * _For endusers familiar with editing files on the command line, vim, emacs or alternative tools can be used in lieu of nano_

+* Enter the laptop enduser password

+* Add the values next to the `127.0.0.1 localhost` entry in the `/etc/hosts` file.

+    * `127.0.0.1 localhost isle.localdomain admin.isle.localdomain images.isle.localdomain portainer.isle.localdomain` with a space in between the entries.

+  * Enter `Cntrl` and the letter `o` together to write the changes to the file.

+  * Enter `Cntrl` and the letter `x` together to exit the file.

+---

 #### Mac or Ubuntu Desktop Using Virtualbox VM (non-Vagrant)